gploumpis/angular-seed-browserify/README.md

 * Integrate with travis for CI
 * Showcase i18n
 * Incorporate live reload of SPA on build
 * Showcase protractor Page Objects
+* Showcase routing and state composition